Caesar-github/mpv/DOCS/man/options.rst

     :vaapi:     requires ``--vo=opengl`` or ``--vo=vaapi`` (Linux with Intel GPUs only)
     :vaapi-copy: copies video back into system RAM (Linux with Intel GPUs only)
     :vda:       requires ``--vo=opengl`` (OS X only)
+    :dxva2-copy: copies video back to system RAM (Windows only) (experimental)

     ``auto`` tries to automatically enable hardware decoding using the first available method.
 This still depends what VO you are using.
-For example, if you are not using ``--vo=vdpau``, vdpau decoding will never be enabled.
-    Also note that if the first found method doesn't actually work, it will always fall back to software decoding, instead of trying the next method.
+For example, if you are not using ``--vo=vdpau`` or ``--vo=opengl``, vdpau decoding will never be enabled.
+Also note that if the first found method doesn't actually work, it will always fall back to software decoding, instead of trying the next method (might matter on some Linux systems).

-    The ``vaapi-copy`` function allows you to use vaapi with any VO.
-Because this copies the decoded video back to system RAM, it's quite inefficient.
+    The ``vaapi-copy`` mode allows you to use vaapi with any VO.
+Because this copies the decoded video back to system RAM, it's likely less efficient than the ``vaapi`` mode.

     .. note::